USS Howard (DDG-83): Motto

 The motto is written on a scroll of white with blue reverse side.

-The ships' motto is "Ready for Victory".
+The ship's motto is "Ready for Victory".
 The motto is a reference to the honor, courage, and commitment of USS Howard's sailors for justifying she is ready for all operations in peace and will always be victorious in combat.

 Seal

 The coat of arms in full color as in the blazon, upon a white background enclosed within a dark blue oval border edged on the outside with a gold rope and bearing the inscription "USS Howard" at the top and "DDG 83" in the base all gold.